 The Emergency & Critical Care Team at Ryan Hospital provides world-class veterinary medicine 24 hours a day, seven days a week.
 Thanks to the kindness of over 200 supportive donors, we were able to help 181 dogs and 51 cats from July 1, 2016- June 30, 2019 regain their health and return to their loving families.

 Why give to the Good Samaritan Fund?

 Surgery can be expensive, especially without pet insurance.
 Sometimes clients cannot afford complex treatments required to help their beloved pets.
-Fortunately, Ryan Hospital has a Charitable Pet Care Fund that can help offset some of those costs for pets with a good prognosis, who qualify for assistance under the guidelines of the Fund.
+Fortunately, Ryan Hospital has a Good Samaritan Fund that can help offset some of those costs for pets with a good prognosis, whose owners qualify for assistance under the guidelines of the Fund.

-As clinicians who enter the field of veterinary medicine to care for pets, it can be devastating on a personal and professional level to have to humanely euthanize animals that would otherwise have a chance at a good life.
-The impact of the Charitable Care Gift Fund on everyone involved is broad and meaningful.
+As clinicians who enter the field of veterinary medicine to care for pets, it can be devastating on a personal and professional level to have to needlessly euthanize beloved family pets .
+The impact of the Good Samaritan Fund on everyone involved is broad and meaningful.